XutongJiang/CPSC210-project/README.md

 - You can save the state of the list by clicking the Save List in the main menu.
 - The Necessities Manager will automatically load the list every time you run it, so you do not need to do anything to load the list.

+##**Phase 4: Task 2**
+- The returnRemainingDay method in Necessities class now throw a NotInListException.
+The exception will be caught in CheckStatusButton class.
+Both thrown and not thrown cases have been tested.

+##**Phase 4: Task 3**
+- Button 1 and its following buttons can be exacted to form a new class called CheckStatusButton which extends Button to improve the cohesion of NecessitiesManager
+- Button 5 and button8 can be exacted to form a new class called SaveListButton to improve the cohesion of NecessitiesManager.
+**The two problems above has been solved.**
+- Another four buttons and their containing buttons can also be extracted to form new classes.